Planning-Aware Code Infilling via Horizon-Length Prediction: Introduction

+Fill-in-the-Middle (\fim), or infilling, has become essential for modern code development, where programmers frequently need to insert or modify code between existing sections rather than writing linearly from start to end \citep{openaifim, incoder}.
+While large language models have shown remarkable capabilities in code generation, the \fim task poses unique challenges that go beyond traditional left-to-right generation.
+A model must not only generate code that follows from the preceding context (\fimpre), but also smoothly connect to the subsequent code (\fimsuf) – a task that requires careful planning and foresight.

+Current approaches to \fim typically reorder the input sequence and apply standard next-token prediction (\ntp) training \citep{starcodertwo, dscoder, dscodervtwo, qwentwofive}.
+However, as illustrated in Figure \ref{fig:fim_plan_example}, this methodology has a fundamental limitation: models struggle to maintain coherence over longer sequences and often fail to create smooth transitions to the right context \citep{openaifim}.
+While existing benchmarks attempt to address this through rule-based post-processing (e.g., truncating generated code based on line count \citep{repoeval, repoformer} or program structure \citep{crosscodeeval, safim}), such methods rely on dataset-specific assumptions that do not generalize to real-world scenarios where both left and right contexts can be arbitrary.

+We hypothesize that the core challenge lies in the model's limited ability to plan ahead while filling in the middle.
+Standard next-token prediction training only requires considering one token at a time, but successful code infilling demands awareness of the entire missing section to ensure both local coherence and proper connection to the right context.
+This planning capability is particularly crucial because generated code must satisfy both syntactic requirements and semantic constraints from both surrounding contexts.

+To address this limitation, we propose Horizon-Length Prediction (\ours), a novel training objective that teaches models to predict the number of remaining tokens needed to complete the middle section at each generation step. \ours advances \ntp by encouraging models to develop awareness of the generation horizon and plan accordingly.
+Unlike post-processing approaches, \ours is generalizable as it does not rely on any task-specific knowledge.
+Instead, it strengthens models' innate ability to plan and execute coherent code completions.

-Through comprehensive evaluation we demonstrate that \ours achieves up to 24\% improvements relatively on diverse \fim benchmarks at both file-level and repository-level, with no access to task-specific post-processing.
-Moreover, with an emphasis on planning, training with \ours also helps achieve superior model performance on code reasoning.
-Besides, \ours is also extremely efficient as its training overhead is negligible and it doesn't have any inference cost.
+Our comprehensive evaluation across different models and model sizes demonstrates that HLP significantly improves \fim performance, achieving up to 24\% relative improvement on diverse benchmarks at both file-level and repository-level without relying on any dataset-specific post-processing.
+Furthermore, the enhanced planning capability gained through HLP training also boosts model performance on code reasoning tasks.
+Importantly, HLP incurs negligible training overhead and no additional inference cost, making it practical for real-world deployment.

 Our key contributions are as follows: